MaturiVinusha/mini-project-event-management-system/mini project/README.md

-# EventSphere – Event Management Portal (Front‑End Demo)
+# EventSphere – Event Management Portal (Basic Demo)

 This is a **single‑page event management UI** implemented with: